 On the outside of the hip, a gluteus medius tendinopathy or a bursitis can contribute to pain in the area.
 Hip joint pathologies such as hip impingement and osteoarthritis are often felt as groin pain, but can sometimes also cause pain on the outer hip and thigh.
 However, hip arthritis tends to affect the older population and hip impingement often starts in a younger population, usually in their 20s or 30s.

-Pain in the lumbar spine and the sacroiliac joint can refer to the hip as can abdominal and pelvic organs.
+Pain in the lumbar spine and the sacroiliac joint can refer to the hip as can coming from the abdominal and pelvic organs.
 A thorough subjective and physical examination can help identify the source of pain and treatment will address each problem to help you manage your condition.

 Most conditions are managed conservatively and successfully.
-Treatment can include exercise therapy, mobilisation and self-mobilisation techniques, soft tissue release and acupuncture where appropriate.
+Treatment can include exercise therapy, mobilisation and self-mobilisation techniques3, soft tissue release and acupuncture where appropriate.

 If you had hip problems as a child, for example hip dysplasia or Perthes disease, or previous injuries or fractures, you may be more prone to hip conditions later on in life so it is important to let your doctor or physiotherapist know.
 Rarely, hip or groin pain can be caused by more serious conditions but your Physiotherapist will be able to assess this and help guide you towards the more appropriate health care practitioners.